 The association between type 1 diabetes mellitus and celiac disease is well known.
-It is probably based on genetic factors favoring autoimmunity, including the presence of human leukocyte antigen (HLA)-DQ2 and HLA-DQ8 and single nucleotide polymorphisms shared by both diseases.
+One meta-analysis found a weighted prevalence of celiac disease of 4.5% among patients with type 1 diabetes.
+This association is probably based on genetic factors favoring autoimmunity, including the presence of human leukocyte antigen (HLA)-DQ2 and HLA-DQ8 and single nucleotide polymorphisms shared by both diseases.
 Leaky gut, with tight junction defects leading to increased passage of luminal peptides into the submucosa, resulting in immune activation, is also hypothesized, as well as enhanced basal expression of inflammatory markers.

 Some studies have shown an increased prevalence of celiac disease in patients with Sjogren syndrome.

 A few studies have shown an increased prevalence of celiac disease in patients with Crohn disease and, to a lesser extent, ulcerative colitis.